Sony RX10 IV versus Canon 40D

-So what is the bottom line?
-Is the Sony RX10 IV better than the Canon 40D or vice versa?
+So how do things add up?
+Is there a clear favorite between the Sony RX10 IV and the Sony RX10 IV?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20 vs 10.1MP) with a 41% higher linear resolution.